 You don’t have to have a college degree to secure a job that is rewarding and profitable.
-But no worries, a college degree is a necessity in many fields, but there are many occupations that can be turned into productive careers without schooling.
+But no worries, a college degree is a necessity in many fields, but there are many occupations that can be turned into productive careers without schooling, from robotics to freelance writing jobs online.
 If you don’t have a degree, you may want to look into these career opportunities.
-Ambition, enthusiasm and the desire to succeed may be the only criteria you need to achieve your goals, support yourself and your family, and feel fulfilled in your work.
+Ambition, enthusiasm, and the desire to succeed may be the only criteria you need to achieve your goals, support yourself and your family, and feel fulfilled in your work.

 Real Estate Broker

 Do you love working on the computer?
-Put your talents to work developing and designing web pages for companies, small businesses, and entrepreneurs.
-If you have experience, programming skills, and a nice portfolio, work will be easy to find.
+Put your talents to work developing and designing web pages for companies, small businesses, and entrepreneurs or becoming a data analyst.
+If you have the experience, programming skills, and a nice portfolio, work will be easy to find.
 Web designing and app development careers are growing at a rate that makes this a great time to get started.
 Salaries start at about $43,000 a year.

 There are many occupations that can be turned into productive careers without schooling.
 If you don’t have a degree, you may want to look into these career opportunities.Tweet This

 The licensing requirements differ by state, but a four-year degree is not required to become a dental hygienist.
 The hygienist cleans teeth, offers preventative care, and provides oral care as per the dentist’s request.
 Starting salary is in the $45,000 range.

 “The first step for any successful job search is a goal: What kind of job do you want to have?
 When considering this question, keep in mind the work you’d like to do on a day-to-day basis, the salary you need, and what kind of office culture works well for you.
 (Here’s how to find out the right jobs for your personality.)” – thebalance.com